riyaelizabethroy/Bank-Loan-Report_Project/README.md

 ## Tools

-We'll be using mssql to formulate SQL queries to extract relevant information for analysis and Tableau for creating Dashboards.
+Ms sql to formulate SQL queries to extract relevant information for analysis and Tableau for creating Dashboards.

 ## Description